PatrickJS/awesome-angular/README.md

 #### Exercises

 * [angular-fundamental-lessons](https://github.com/MarkTechson/angular-fundamentals-lessons)
-* [Angular Challenges](https://angular-challenges.vercel.app/) - This repository gathers 50 challenges related to Angular, Nx, RxJS, NgRx, and Typescript.
+* [Angular Challenges](https://angular-challenges.vercel.app/) - This repository gathers 50+ challenges related to Angular, Nx, RxJS, NgRx, and Typescript.
 These challenges revolve around real-life issues or specific features to elevate your skills.
 * [Codelabs](https://codelabs.developers.google.com/?text=angular) - Google Developers Codelabs provide a guided, tutorial, hands-on coding experience.
 Most codelabs will step you through the process of building a small application, or adding a new feature to an existing application.
 * [rxjs-fruits](https://www.rxjs-fruits.com/subscribe) - Interactive lessons covering a range of operators in RxJS.
+* [angular-debugging-challenge](https://github.com/ppsdang/angular-debugging-challenge) - This repository hosts an Angular-based project designed as a coding and debugging exercise.
+* [angular-api-challenge](https://github.com/ppsdang/angular-api-challenge) - This repository hosts an Angular-based project designed as a api integration exercise.

 ---